scottmuc/yari/README.md

 This script does the follow:

-* downloads ruby 1.9.2-p290 and the devkit
+* downloads ruby and the devkit
 * unzips the .7z and .exe in the current directory
-* sets up the devkit
+* sets up the devkit in your ruby base
-* sets your environment variables
+* sets your environment variables (session or machine level)

 Usage
 -----

-    rubyenv.bat [ session | user | machine ]
+    Sets up a ruby environment for you

+    rubyenv.bat [version] [-MachineScope]

+      version          1.8.7, 1.9.2
+      -MachineScope    permanently sets your machines PATH otherwise it only sets it for the current session